Standardized: sheep sorrel

 Sheep sorrel is widely regarded as a noxious weed with 45 of the fifty states reporting it as an intruder, but the small, creeping plant has a long-standing reputation as a beneficial herb.
 Sheep sorrel does have some culinary value as a garnish and a tart flavoring agent in salads and soups, and is one of the main ingredients in Chinese hot and sour soup.

 In tea, soup and chilled beverages.
-As an extract or capsule and commonly found in Essiac.
+Powder can be used in extracts or encapsulation and is commonly found in Essiac blends.

 Sorrel does make a wonderfully cooling beverage and soup, and its tart flavor is a perfect foil for hot and spicy herbs and seeds.